 In the Works...

 If you'd like to get involved in some of the projects below, give us a shout!
-Or make a pledge on Kickstarter.
 We'd love to hear from you.

 This ain't your Daddy's Benihana, baby...
 This is in-your-face, Japanese-style flat iron teppanyaki cooking – people so close to the action they could lose a finger.
 Totally interactive, absolute theatre, awesome food.
 This is where beef, shrimp and noodles become dangerous flying objects, and dinner becomes chef-on-chef violence.
 Put your protective glasses on, folks – this is TEPPANYAKI TAKEDOWN.
 Seattle-based Mike Monzon, known in the industry as “Tattoo Mike,” is perhaps the top teppanyaki master in North America.
 A former tattoo artist, this half-Asian/half-American self-taught chef has made a name for himself with a style all his own.
 Besides his remarkably creative choice of ingredients and presentation, Mike’s mesmerizing to watch.
 He’s considered one of the world’s fastest masters at slinging blades, and coming up with new tricks to delight his audience.
 And he’s developed quite a devoted following.

 TEPPANYAKI TAKEDOWN will be shot in 13 different cities – Seattle, Bismarck, New York, Chicago, Las Vegas, Vancouver, Toronto, Honolulu, Los Angeles, Miami, Philadelphia, Portland and Tokyo.
 Tattoo Mike challenges the top teppanyaki masters in each city, brandishing his unique Wu Tang style of flat-iron cooking against both old school and contemporary chefs.
 Sometimes Mike wins; other times he’s taken down.
 Each chef will be given one half-hour to prepare, cook and present the dishes.
-A panel of judges will preside over the competition – one master chef, one celebrity – complemented by the metered response of those watching (and eating) in the restaurant, as well as the “likes,” Tweets and votes on those participating via social media.
+A panel of three judges will preside over the competition, sometimes complemented by the metered response of those watching (and eating) in the restaurant, as well as the “likes,” Tweets and votes on those participating via social media.
 Performances will be judged on both the style of each master, as well as the final product.
 Much like “Iron Chef,” it’s not just about speed and theatrics – it’s also about the food.

 "Nature of The Beast" With Bob Sapp (Series Demo/Japan)